sneako/finch/README.md

 Pool configuration lookup follows a fallback chain:
 1. Exact match for the specific tag
-2. Fallback to `:default` tag configuration
-3. Fallback to the `:default` configuration
+2. Fallback to the `:default` configuration

+If a request specifies a specific `:pool_tag` that doesn't exist, it will use the `:default` configuration rather than falling back to a `:default` tagged pool for the same `{scheme, host, port}`.
 This allows you to have specific configurations for tagged pools while maintaining sensible defaults for untagged requests.

 Note pools are not automatically terminated by default, if you need to terminate them after some idle time, use the `pool_max_idle_time` option (available only for HTTP1 pools).